skoeldpadda/codekata.com/01_supermarket/Readme.md

 ##Pitfalls of the task
 * It's about modelling, not about implementation.
 I regularly notice myself pondering about how this or that decision will affect the implementation...

-##Basic definitions and approaches
+##Basic definitions and design decisions (valid for all models)
 > **Product**: a product with a name, e.g. "Tomatoes" or "Water of Brand XY"
 > **Item**: an instance of a product, with a quantity (either count or weight)
 > **Basket**: a set of items, where there exists at most one item for each product.

 > _Price ambiguities_: price ambiguities are to be resolved by using those prices that lead to a minimum total value of a given basket.
+Note that this decision can lead to difficulties in implementation, since provably finding the optimal solution might even be a NP-hard problem (to be investigated).

 ##Supermarket Pricing Models